polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/02 - Phosphorus Five pro and cons.md

 a bunch of different tabs open, towards the same Phosphorus Five installation.
 As a general rule, Phosphorus Five is a _"single page framework"_.

-In general, for the above reasons, you should not expect Phosphorus Five to scale _"into heaven"_, allowing for millions of consecutive users simultaneously accessing your server - Unless you bypass parts of the core, and for instance use Hyper Core, instead of its Ajax Widgets.
+For the above reasons, you should not expect Phosphorus Five to scale _"into heaven"_, allowing for millions of consecutive users simultaneously accessing your server - Unless you bypass parts of the core, and for instance use Hyper Core, instead of its Ajax Widgets.

-The above results in that Phosphorus Five is an extremely easy development model for enterprise applications, and apps that require no more than some few hundred, maybe some few thousands simultaneous users - While not necessarily perfect for social media websites, or websites that require scaling into hundreds of thousands of consecutive server requests, etc. Phosphorus Five was created to allow for easily creating rich, secure, and interactive web apps - _Not_ social media hubs, stealing the hearts and minds of half the world.
+The above results in that Phosphorus Five is an extremely easy development model for enterprise applications, and apps that require no more than some few hundred, maybe some few thousands simultaneous users - While not necessarily perfect for social media websites, or websites that require scaling into hundreds of thousands of simultaneous server requests, etc. Phosphorus Five was created to allow for easily creating rich, secure, and interactive web apps - _Not_ social media hubs, stealing the hearts and minds of half the world.

 > Hardware is cheap, developers not!